 ANSWER: In regards to frequency of training: Our goal is for students to be trained each year; employees and volunteers (whom have ongoing contact with children and vulnerable adults) need to be trained once every 3 years.

 ANSWER: The Diocesan Personnel Office receives results from the Department of Justice, usually between 24 and 72 hours after the fingerprints were submitted.
-However, if there is a delay for any reason, results can take approximately 30 days or longer to arrive.
+However, for multiple reasons, results can take approximately 30 days or longer to arrive.

 ANSWER: The Department of Justice furnishes a clearance or criminal record summary to the Diocesan Personnel Office.
 This information is strictly confidential and only the Director or Associate of Personnel has access to the clearance or criminal record summary.
 A criminal record summary provides a record of arrests resulting in conviction and arrests where results are pending.
-The Director or Associate of Personnel notifies the pastor or principal of the individual’s clearance or lack of clearance to work/serve, and then the summary is destroyed.
-Information regarding a criminal record may not be shared with anyone other than the pastor or principal.
+The Director or Associate of Personnel notifies the pastor or principal of the individual’s clearance or lack of clearance to work/serve.

 ANSWER: The data verifying that you have been fingerprinted is kept on file in the Diocesan Personnel Office for employees or, in the case of volunteers, in the Chancellor’s Office.
 When an employee or volunteer fingerprinted under the Education Code leaves employment or service with the Diocese, the Diocese submits a “No Longer Interested” form to the Department of Justice stating it is no longer interested in receiving subsequent notification service on the person previously fingerprinted for employment, licensing, or certification.
-The Diocese does not receive subsequent notification service on employees or volunteers fingerprinted under the Penal Code.
 However, in either case, an individual who leaves and subsequently returns at a later time must have fingerprints redone.